suncoast-devs/handbook/lessons/misc-quick-reference/post-graduation-things-to-focus-on.md

 | Build a second [capstone sized project](https://suncoast.io/handbook/curriculum/final-project/project-ideas/)                             |

 You have a foundation of web programming.
-To grow those skills, start taking a took at these topics.
+To grow those skills, start taking a look at these topics.
 To learn new topics, always build small sample projects demonstrating the idea and then apply them to a past project.

 | Advanced Topics                                |